-Applicants who hold a tertiary qualification but lack the four soil science courses may use a successful result in the SSA Fundamental Soil Science Examination to satisfy the academic requirements.
+People applying for Certified Professional Soil Scientist (CPSS) accreditation are required to have a tertiary qualification including a minimum of four university units/courses in soil science fundamentals at the undergraduate or postgraduate level.
+Applicants who hold a tertiary qualification but lack the four soil science units/courses may use a successful result in the Soil Fundamentals Exam to satisfy the academic requirements for CPSS accreditation.

 The Soil Fundamentals Exam is jointly developed and owned by Soil Science Australia and the Soil Science Society of America and consists of 150 multiple choice questions on the topics listed in the Soil Fundamentals Performance Objectives.
 The Soil Fundamentals Performance Objectives represent the minimum professional competencies required by soil scientists working on environmental and agricultural problems in Australia.